 Emotion Regulation skills teach teens a variety of ways to temper their out-of-control emotions.
 Interpersonal Effectiveness teaches them not to take a black-and-white (i.e. love/hate) approach when it comes to other people.
 These skills also provide practical ways to bring up issues with friends and family, solve conflicts, converse with others, and approach a situation when they feel that someone else has wronged them.
 Distress Tolerance skills show them how they can soothe themselves when they’re highly upset, grief-stricken, or panicked—without hurting themselves or others around them.
 And general Mindfulness exercises help adolescents be more at peace with themselves and more present throughout each day instead of ruminating on the past or jumping to negative conclusions about others too soon.

 All of these skills-sets are ones that teens with BPD are lacking.

-Advice for Parents of Teens With BPD
+Advice for Parents of Adolescents With BPD

 If you’re a parent of a teen with BPD, you probably have a difficult relationship with your child.

 Teens with borderline personality disorder experience intense emotions that cause them to behave in a way that others might find hard to tolerate.
-“Whether it’s their angry outbursts or their self-destructive behaviors, the BPD teen often drains others around them,” says Guthmann.
+“Whether it’s their angry outbursts or their self-destructive behaviors, the BPD teen often drains others around them,” says Orcena.
 “They can also go from loving a person to hating them very quickly, which causes issues with their friends, parents, romantic interests, and even therapists.”

-“But what people around them have to remember – parents especially – is that these teens are in so much distress and pain,” explains Guthmann.
+“But what people around them have to remember – parents especially – is that these teens are in so much distress and pain,” explains Orcena.
 “It is too easy to get frustrated with them and forget the level of pain they’re in, or have compassion with what they’re experiencing.”